GuillermoMtzDibene/R/README.md

 <a href = "https://guillermomtzdibene.github.io/R/ISL_Chapter7_exercises.html">ISL, Chapter 7</a> In this notebook I worked through exercises 6, 7, 8 and 9 of chapter 7.
 This chapter was all about extending linear model to more flexible models and generalised additive models.

 <a href = "https://guillermomtzdibene.github.io/R/ISL_Chapter8_exercises.html">ISL, Chapter 8</a> In this notebook I worked through exercises 6, 7, 8, 9, 10 and 11 of chapter 8.
 This chapter was all about decision trees, random forests and boosting.
 Some models here improve error rates from previous chapter from 66% to 9% error.

+<a href = "https://guillermomtzdibene.github.io/R/ISL_Chapter9_exercises.html">ISL, Chapter 9</a> In this notebook I worked through exercises 7 and 8 (the only ones that dealt with real data).
+This was simple svm and tuning of parameters from the <p style = "font-family: 'Courier New', monospace"> e1071 </p> library.